Milena Rudnytska: Early life

-Rudnytska's family spoke Polish at home and her mother never gained a proficiency with Ukrainian, though she raised her children as Ukrainian nationals.
+Rudnytska's family spoke Polish at home and her mother never gained proficiency in Ukrainian, though she raised her children as Ukrainian nationals.
 Close to her father, Rudnytska was profoundly affected by his death in 1906, which precipitated the family move to Lviv.
 She undertook her primary lessons at home, but then attended the Classical Gymnasium of Lviv and then in 1910 entered Lviv University to study philosophy, later graduating with a teaching degree in philosophy and mathematics.
 During World War I the family lived in Vienna, where Rudnytska studied at the University of Vienna until 1917 receiving a degree in pedagogy and though she began work on a doctoral program, she did not complete it.

 Career

 Rudnytska began working as a journalist on the biweekly editorial Наша Мета (Our goal) in 1918.
 The following year, she married Pavlo Lysiak a lawyer politician who had also studied at Lviv and was living in Austria.
 By the end of the year, the couple had their only child, Ivan and their home quickly became a gathering place for leaders of the Ukrainian intellectual community living in Vienna.
 Back home in Galicia the Polish–Ukrainian War had resulted in a territorial transfer to the Polish state and adoption of policies to suppress minority populations.
 Though Rudnytska supported the Ukrainian national movement, she felt that women had been assigned inferior roles.
-She began to focus her attention on organizing women and involving them in raising the civic consciousness of a Ukrainian Nation.
+She began to focus her attention on organizing women and involving them in raising the civic consciousness of a Ukrainian nation.
 Returning to Lviv in 1920, Rudnytska and her husband soon separated.
 Her son, raised among her family, subsequently adopted her surname as his own.

 Rudnytska became one of the leading activists of the Ukrainian Women's Union (Союз українок), which she helped found in 1920 and along with other members of the leadership, including Olena Fedak Sheparovych, Iryna Sichynska, Olga Tsipanovska and others, organized women's journals, conferences, and cooperatives.
 Around the same time, in 1921 she began working in the Teacher's Seminary and later worked at the Higher Pedagogical Institute, both in Lviv, but in 1928, she stopped teaching and turned her focus entirely to social and political issues.
 Having joined the Ukrainian National Democratic Alliance, Rudnytska was elected to serve in the Polish Sejm in 1928 as a party representative, serving through 1935.
 That same year, she was elected as president of the Woman's Union and served in that capacity until 1939.
 Until 1939, she continued her journalistic endeavors as well publishing with several feminist journals like, Woman (жінка), Woman-citizen (Громадянина), Ukrainian Woman (Українка) and edited the woman's page of the Ukrainian daily newspaper Action (газета дію).